Spaghetti House siege: Aftermath

 The Spaghetti House restaurant re-opened for business a week after the siege ended.
 In 2015 the Knightsbridge branch closed for business so the block could be redeveloped.

 In early December 1975 members of the Provisional Irish Republican Army (IRA) were cornered in a flat on Balcombe Street, London, leading to a six-day siege by police.
 The lessons learned from the Spaghetti House siege, including the use of live surveillance and forensic psychologists, were put into use to bring the siege to a successful conclusion for the police.
 Peter Waddington, in his study of policing, writes that the police's "reputation for restraint received dramatic vindication by the way in which two highly publicised sieges were handled by the Metropolitan Police".
-The police used the same tactics at the Iranian Embassy siege in 1980, until the terrorists killed one of the hostages, which led to a change in tactics and the use of the Special Air Service to storm the building.
+The police used the same tactics at the Iranian Embassy siege in 1980, until the terrorists killed one of the hostages, which led to a change in tactics and the use of the Special Air Service (SAS) to storm the building.
 Waddington considers "If there was criticism it was that the police showed an excessive disinclination to resort to force in such circumstances."

-In 1976 Horace Ové, a Trinidadian-born writer and filmmaker, wrote the play A Hole in Babylon, based on the events at the restaurant; the play was later broadcast on the BBC's Play for Today series.
+In 1976 Horace Ové, the Trinidadian-born writer and filmmaker, wrote the play A Hole in Babylon, based on the events at the restaurant; the play was later broadcast on the BBC's Play for Today series.
 Another fictionalised account of the crime, The Siege of Babylon, was written by Farrukh Dhondy in 1978.
 In 1982 Spaghetti House, an Italian comedy film, was produced which was loosely based on the events of the siege.